jaspector

 Monday through Friday, 8:00 a.m. to 4:30 p.m.

-Typical inspection sequence: Contact Administrative Officer before occupancy to schedule final site visit; AO verifies construction matches approved plans and permit conditions.
+Typical sequence: Contact Administrative Officer before occupancy to schedule final site visit; AO verifies construction matches approved plans and permit conditions.

 Any exterior change to a building, new construction, additions, structural alterations, decks, garages, sheds over 64 sq ft, change of use, signs, excavation over 5,000 sq ft, and any construction in an overlay zone.

+Building permit fees in Woodstock, VT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not publicly detailed; contact department..
 Plan check fee: Included in permit fee.

-1. Determine if project is in the Town or Village zoning jurisdiction (or both).
+To apply for a building permit in Woodstock, VT, follow these steps: 1.
+Determine if project is in the Town or Village zoning jurisdiction (or both).
 2. Check the 'Do I Need a Permit?' page on the town website.
 3. Prepare required documents including a site plan showing lot, structures, setbacks, and existing conditions.
 4. Submit application online or in person at 31 The Green, Woodstock, VT 05091.
 5. Administrative permits are reviewed by Administrative Officer; typically issued within days.
 6. DRB or VDRB hearings require applications 25 days before the scheduled hearing date.
 7. After the 15-day appeal period, permit is issued.
 8. Contact Administrative Officer to schedule final inspection before occupancy.

-Other cities in Windsor County
+Other jurisdictions in Windsor County.

-View all Windsor County jurisdictions →
+All Windsor County jurisdictions →